QwertyThinkNo/SMS-API-Free-Python/README.md

 ### Things not so important

  The script has a conditional structure to perform actions based on how it sent the SMS.
 (If it was successfully sent (200) or with errors (400 < 500)).
 You can remove this part safely or add actions.

+ The examples proposed here are reusable in all projects, customizable and free.
+However, they might contain bugs, errors and others, be careful.